-Team dynamics refers to the design of interactions that appear as groups develop.
+Hence, Team dynamics refers to the design of interactions that appear as groups develop.
 These interactions are also called group processes.
-Components of team dynamics include objectives, team size, team norms, group cohesiveness, status within the team, and group rules.

 If your objective is to produce 500 units a day, but only 475 are provided, you have a problem.
 Individuals typically try to reduce the disparity between the actual performance and the objective.